 The symptoms of genetic disorders can sometimes be treated, but cures for genetic disorders are still in the early stages of development.
 One potential cure that has already been used with some success is gene therapy.
 This involves inserting normal genes into cells with mutant genes.
 At the following link, you can watch the video Sickle Cell Anemia: Hope from Gene Therapy, to learn how scientists are trying to cure sickle-cell anemia with gene therapy.

 If you could learn your risk of getting cancer or another genetic disease, would you?
 Though this is a personal decision, it is a possibility.
-A San Francisco company now makes it easy to order medical genetic tests through the Web.
-See Genetic Testing through the Web at
+Some companies now make it easy to order medical genetic tests through the Web.
+One of these is: https://www.23andme.com/

 - A minority of human traits are controlled by single genes with two alleles.
 They have different inheritance patterns depending on whether they are controlled by autosomal or X-linked genes.